travis-ci/dpl/CONTRIBUTING_2.md

 a rewrite of the current codebase.

-We are looking for contributors or subject matter experts to help us test and improve all deployment providers/services.
+We are looking for contributors or subject matter experts to help us test and improve all deployment service providers supported by this tool.

 The goal is to implement an automated test that can run on Travis CI and deploys to the respective service.

+An overview of all deployment service providers, and all options supported can be found in the [README](https://github.com/travis-ci/dpl/blob/dpl-2/README.md).

 ## Automated tests